 The below is indicative of content but as a workshop style course content may be tailored to suit the audience:

-- Banning of agency fees, client money protection, redress schemes and good agency practice
+- Law of Agency, client money protection, redress schemes and good agency practice

 - Changes to mandatory HMO definition, minimum room sizes and landlord's obligations to dispose of waste

-- Housing and Planning Act changes including banning order, rogue landlord database, abandonment procedure, civil penalties, rent repayment orders and changes to electrical safety
+- Housing and Planning Act changes including banning orders, rogue landlord database, abandonment procedure, civil penalties, rent repayment orders and changes to electrical safety

 - Recent county court cases involving S21 including service of gas safety certificates and service of prescribed information